 If you live to eat, then Armenia is the perfect destination to please your appetite.
 Armenian cuisine has elements of Eastern Europe and the Mediterranean cuisine.
 It is a mixture of both but with unique local cooking traditions.
 The must-try Armenian dishes include; Tolma – grape leaves wrapped with meat and rice, Lahmajun- Armenian pizza, Khash soup – cow’s feet with spices, and Khorovadz- Armenian style BBQ.
 Head over to any local Armenian restaurant in the heart of Yerevan and introduce your belly to the Armenian cuisine.

 Shop Armenian Goodies

-Before departing Armenia, make sure to bring back Armenian goodies and souvenirs for your loved ones.
+Before departing Armenia, make sure to take back Armenian goodies and souvenirs for your loved ones.
 If you’re looking for authentic Armenian handmade souvenirs, you should definitely visit Vernissage Flea Market.
 Vernissage is an open-air museum rather than a market because of its unique traditional handicrafts.
-At Vernissage you can find paintings of the holy Ararat Mountain, traditional Armenian jewelry, folk costumes and many more.
-Also, do not forget to pass by Goumi shuka to pick some of your favorite dried and fresh fruits.
+At Vernissage you can find paintings of the holy Ararat Mountain, traditional Armenian jewellery, folk costumes and many more.
+Also, do not forget to pass by Goumi shuka to pick some of your favourite dried and fresh fruits.

-To make your bucket list happen, Feel Armenia is there to fulfill your dreams.
+To make your bucket list happen, Feel Armenia is there to fulfil your dreams.
 Enjoy your stay with us and travel Armenia through our high quality operating standards.